Sleep hygiene: Implementation

 Sleep hygiene strategies include advice about timing of sleep and food intake in relationship to exercise and sleeping environment.
 Recommendations depend on knowledge of the individual situation; counselling is presented as a form of patient education.

 As attention to the role of sleep hygiene in promoting public health has grown, there has been an increase in the number of resources available in print and on the internet.
 Organizations running public health initiatives include the National Sleep Foundation and the Division of Sleep Medicine at Harvard Medical School, both of which have created public websites with sleep hygiene resources, such as tips for sleep hygiene, instructional videos, sleep hygiene self-assessments, poll statistics on sleep hygiene, and tools to find sleep professionals.
 A cooperative agreement between the U.S. Centers for Disease Control and Prevention and the American Academy of Sleep Medicine was established in 2013 to coordinate the National Healthy Sleep Awareness Project, with one of their aims being to promote sleep hygiene awareness.

+Long and irregular work hours contribute to the sleep health disparity in the US.
+Local governments could regulate business hours for those that employ high rates of low-income families.
+Additionally, access to care is often determined by that individual's occupation.
+Clinicians in the communities should advocate insurance coverage and access to care for sleep-related services.
+Telemedicine is a promising approach proposed to reduce barriers to sleep health care.
+This eliminates transportation challenges for underserved populations and is more cost-effective.
+Actigraphy can provide a cost-effective method to diagnose sleeping disorders.
+Neighborhoods can be improved by updating urban planning.
+Noise population can be reduced by promoting walkability among communities.
+Walkability is only possible when neighborhood safety is optimized.

 History

+Some of the concepts of sleep hygiene first appeared in a book by Paolo Mantegazza published in 1864.

-While the term sleep hygiene was first introduced in 1939 by Nathaniel Kleitman, a book published in 1977 by psychologist Peter Hauri introduced the concept within the context of modern sleep medicine.
+The term sleep hygiene was first introduced in 1939 by Nathaniel Kleitman.
+In 1977, a book entitled "No More Sleepless Nights" by psychologist Peter Hauri introduced the concept within the context of modern sleep medicine.
 In this book Hauri outlined a list of behavioral rules intended to promote improved sleep.
-Similar concepts are credited to Paolo Mantegazza who published a related original book in 1864.
 The 1990 publication of the International Classification of Sleep Disorders (ICSD) introduced the diagnostic category Inadequate Sleep Hygiene.
-Inadequate sleep hygiene was a subclassification of Chronic Insomnia Disorder in the ICSD-II published in 2005; it was removed from the 2014 ICSD-III along with two other classifications, because "they were not felt to be reliably reproducible in clinical practice."
+Inadequate sleep hygiene was a subclassification of Chronic Insomnia Disorder in the ICSD-II published in 2005; it was removed from the 2014 ICSD-III along with two other classifications.
+The term "chronic insomnia disorder" is used for all subtypes of chronic insomnia and inadequate sleep hygiene is no longer required to diagnose any sleep disorder, including insomnia and insufficient sleep syndrome.

 Specific sleep hygiene recommendations have changed over time.
 For example, advice to simply avoid sleeping pills was included in early sets of recommendations, but as more drugs to help with sleep have been introduced, recommendations concerning their use have become more complex.